Art Group [ART] RUNS ALL YEAR

 Venue: Aotea Lagoon

 Jancis and Chris will present another recital of piano music.
-Solos, duets and works for 2 pianos.
+Solos, duets and works for two pianos.
 Refreshments will be served at the conclusion of the recital.

 Leader: